The Significance of the Frontier in American History

 The essay summarizes Turner's views on how the idea of the American frontier shaped the American character in terms of democracy and violence.
-He stresses how the availability of very large amounts of nearly free farm land built agriculture, pulled ambitious families to the western frontier, and created an ethos of unlimited opportunity.
+He stresses how the availability of very large amounts of nearly free farmland built agriculture, pulled ambitious families to the western frontier and created an ethos of unlimited opportunity.
 The frontier helped shape individualism and opposition to governmental control.
+He argued that the westward migration and the settlement of new frontiers were transformative processes that shaped the idea of American exceptionalism.

-Turner speculated how the frontier drove American history and helped shape American culture in the 1890s.
+Turner speculated how the frontier drove American history and helped shape American culture as it existed in the 1890s.
 Turner reflects on the past to illustrate his point by noting human fascination with the frontier and how expansion to the American West changed American views on its culture.
-The essay had a major impact on historiography for decades, with serious criticism emerging in the 1940s.
-In the 1980s a new approach to the Western U.S. appeared which was much more negative.
+The essay had a major impact on historiography for decades.
+Citing the 1890 Census Bureau declaration about the ending of the frontier, Turner argued in the future different factors would shape the nation's character.
+Turner's emphasis on the centrality of the frontier was contested by various historians who cited the complexity of American history outside of the frontier and the variety of factors influencing the country, such as urbanization.
+In the 1980s a new approach emphasizing minorities replaced the frontier in some interpretations.

-Australian historian Brett Bowden has explored how the concept of "frontier" has been very widely used in both the scholarly and the popular literature to denote challenging new forces.
-By contrast, medievalist Nora Berend asked: "What good is a concept not very clearly formulated a hundred years ago—Turner’s frontier was an elastic term that had no sharp definition—and severely criticised ever since?"
+Australian historian Brett Bowden has explored how the concept of "frontier" has been very widely used in both scholarly and popular literature to denote challenging new forces.
+By contrast, medievalist Nora Berend asked: "What good is a concept not very clearly formulated a hundred years ago—Turner’s frontier was an elastic term that had no sharp definition—and severely criticized ever since?"